imuxin/blog/source/_posts/About.md

 Welcome to [iMuxin's Blog](/blog/)!
 This is a fantastic awesome place where you can gain our computing experience conclusion and of course you could share your great thing with us by posting to the [repository](https://github.com/imuxin/blog).

-
 <!-- more -->

 ## Quick Start

 ### Prerequisite

-You need `git`, `node` installed on your operation system.
+You need `git`, `node` installed on your operation system.
 Here, I will not give the documentation of installation.
 I believe that You can achieve the installation by yourself.

 <div class="tip info">
-
     The website is powered by <a href="https://hexo.io/">Hexo</a>.
 Hexo is a fast, simple and powerful blog framework.
 You could get some more detail from the Hexo <a href="https://hexo.io/docs/">documentation</a>, if you want to be an expert.
 If you encounter any problems when using Hexo, have a look at the <a href="https://hexo.io/docs/troubleshooting">troubleshooting guide</a>.
 </div>